OathPros/COMP3/source/patterns/feedback/dialogs.rst

 The two most common dialogs of this type are the Preferences Dialog and the About Dialog.

-Prefences Dialogs
+Preferences Dialogs
 ~~~~~~~~~~~~~~~~~

-Preferences dialogs contain a heirarchical ordering of the various configurable aspects of an application.
+Preferences dialogs contain a hierarchical ordering of the various configurable aspects of an application.

 Preferences dialogs have pages, which in turn have sections, which, in turn, have rows.